RodolfoDiaz/codelibrary/script/linux_config.md

     /opt/quest/bin/vastool user checkaccess <new_user>
     ```

-**Note:** For a AD Domain User to be able to login, make sure the Active Directory user account has "UNIX Attributes" settings configured.
+**Note:** For Domain Users to be able to login through SSH, make sure the Active Directory user account has "UNIX Attributes" settings configured.

 ## Add User to Sudoers in Debian